-You must take responsibility for your own non-compostable rubbish and dispose of it appropriately off site.
-Under no circumstances should rubbish be dumped on vacant areas of land, on communal areas or in the bays located in the middle and at each end of the site, or under hedges.
+You must take responsibility for your own non-compostable rubbish and dispose of it appropriately.
+Under no circumstances should rubbish be dumped on vacant areas of land, on communal areas or in the bays located in the middle and at each end of the site.